 If you have never played a game with lots of asymmetry check out Vast The Crystal Caverns it’s a must play in my opinion.

 Back to a little about the impact on my life.
-It was about three years ago at Gen Con that Patrick was showing off Crystal Caverns.
+In 2015 at Gen Con Patrick was showing off Crystal Caverns.
 It was an early prototype and we joke today about how little plastic styrofoam bits kept falling off the cave tiles creating a mess and sticking to everything.
 I’ve known Patrick for many years and I heard that he was at Gen Con so once the vendor hall closed I made an effort to go say hi and check out his game.
 Little did I know a year later I would be in the Leder games booth demoing Crystal Caverns to the public as it debuted at Gen Con 2016.
-This led to full-time employment with Leder Games as sales and currently director of operations.
+This led to full-time employment with Leder Games as sales director.

 When I look back it’s been an amazing few years and I can say with certainty that Vast The Crystal Caverns has had a huge impact on my life.
 I’d be very curious to hear about what games have had an impact on your life.